palladius/clouddeploy-platinum-path/k8s/solution1-GatewayAPI-pod-scaling-GXLB/templates/README.md

 * moved so0l1d to sol1a.
 * leaving sol1d in DEV under tmp/ folder (not checked in :/ )
 * moving back to CAN/PROD for the selector, so now I hacve TMP/ pointing to dev and TEMPLATES/ pointing to CANPROD.

+# 2022-08-16

+* moving back to SOL1D but renaming to SOL1SC (to signify Single cluster)